kbrh3/kbrh3.github.io/_pages/about.md

 Bio:
 ======
-I am currently about a 1-2 years away from graduating from my masters, and then I will most likely be seeking a PhD program.
+I am currently about 1-2 years away from graduating from my masters, and then I will most likely be seeking a PhD program.
 My long term goal is London, so a University in the UK would be ideal.
 I also wish to attend the national centre for circus arts while I am there; I have friends that attended and it comes highly recommended.
 Academically, I would like to do something related to AI, and work in research.
 I would not be apposed to trying other fields though, and do still love the puzzle that software development offers.

 Education:
 ======
 UMKC - Bachelors expected 2025
-         - minors in Statistics, Data Analytics, and Actuarial Science UMKC - Masters expected 2026
+         - minors in Statistics, Data Analytics, and Actuarial Science

+UMKC - Masters expected 2026

-JCCC - Associate of Fine Arts (Theater specialization) JCCC - Associate of Science
+JCCC - Associate of Fine Arts (Theater specialization)

+JCCC - Associate of Science

 JCCC - Cybersecurity certificate, expected 2026

 UNLV - Pilates Instructor Certification

 Courses taken
 ------
 Linear Algebra

 Math Statistics

 Calculus (1-3)

 Physics for Engineers

 Intro to statistical and Machine Learning

 Fundamentals of Java

 Fundamentals of Python

 Fundamentals of C++

 Intro to Web Developement

 Applied Probability

 Economics (Micro and Macro)

 Ethics for Engineers

 RST course in cybersecurity

 Data Structures

 Intro to algorithms and complexity

 Computer Architecture and Organization